MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 Just like in PHP, you can also use loops in loops.

-The next assignment is to print this with a for loop;
+The next assignment is to print this with a for loop:

 ```python
 1 1